Alexandru Philippide: Junimea and dictionary project

 From 1900, Philippide joined the 26-man team of editors at Convorbiri Literare (a step in its ongoing transition from literary polemics to scientific publishing).
-In 1902, at Constantin Stere's urging, Philippide joined the anti-Junimist National Liberal Party, but retained amiable or even friendly ties to Junimea figures, particularly Maiorescu.
+In 1902, at Constantin Stere's urging, he entered the anti-Junimist National Liberal Party—but retained amiable or even friendly ties to Junimea figures, particularly Maiorescu.
 In line with the latter's pronouncements, he was a critic of modern, bourgeois-created Romanian society.
 Although nearly as vehement in this regard as Eminescu, he approached the matter not from a political angle but based on the classical morality espoused in the Nicomachean Ethics.
 An independent thinker and committed individualist, characterized by moral intransigence, a lucid critic of his era and of his country's negative aspects, Philippide refused to be pigeonholed into a single ideological current, thus occupying a rare position for the time.
 Fellow scholar Paul Zarifopol remembered him for his "permanent irritability" and "chronic indignation", which made him stand out as a Romanian answer to Gustave Flaubert.
-His original thought combined tendencies normally thought of as contradictory: to his Junimist foundations were added small portions of socialist-tinted humanitarianism and nationalism in the Sămănătorist-Poporanist vein, as well as a hefty dose of German notions.
-Nevertheless, in the view of literary critic Antonio Patraș, they managed to form a coherent and compelling whole, lending scientific but also moral authority to his writings.
+Literary scholar Antonio Patraș sees his original system as made up of tendencies normally thought of as contradictory: to his Junimist foundations were added small portions of socialist-tinted humanitarianism and nationalism in the Sămănătorist-Poporanist vein, as well as a hefty dose of German notions.
+As Patraș notes, they managed to form a coherent and compelling whole—lending scientific but also moral authority to his writings.

 Elected a corresponding member of the Romanian Academy in 1898 and upgraded to titular member in 1900, he took part in its sessions twice, in 1910 and 1918.
 Philippide pursued two major tasks: the composition of a Romanian dictionary and the writing of the language's history from its origins to his day.
 Between 1898 and 1906, under the academy's aegis, he worked on Dicționarul limbii române ("Dictionary of the Romanian Language"), together with several students.
 The project was sponsored by Maiorescu, who, like Philippide, deplored the excessive tendency to ascribe Latin etymologies.
 He managed to write definitions for letters A through D before having to interrupt his work; the manuscript covers 11,744 folio pages.
 He put together a bibliography and plan for the whole dictionary and collected over 600,000 files.